ms-jpq/coq_nvim/docs/SNIPS.md

 1. Every line is parsed according to a prefix, and what comes after are parsed as args

+2. Doesn't matter what Indentation is used, as long as it's consistent

 #### Example document

 ```vim-snippet